Chapter 1 The Big (Bayesian) Picture

-How can we incorporate Bayesian thinking into a formal analysis of the behavior in \(Y\), some variable of interest?
+How can we incorporate Bayesian thinking into a formal model of some variable of interest, \(Y\)?

-Unit 1 focuses on developing a foundation upon which to build our Bayesian analyses.
+Unit 1 develops the foundation upon which to build our Bayesian analyses.
 You will explore the heart of every Bayesian model, Bayes’ Rule, and put Bayes’ Rule into action to build a few introductory but fundamental Bayesian models.
-By the end of Unit 1 you will have explored three fundamental Bayesian models, all unique but tied together as part of the broader conjugate family.
-These three models are tailored toward variables \(Y\) of differing structures, thus allow us to apply our Bayesian thinking in a wide variety of scenarios.
-The model scenarios are described through illustrative examples below.
+These unique models are tied together in the broader conjugate family.
+Further, they are tailored toward variables \(Y\) of differing structures, and thus apply our Bayesian thinking in a wide variety of scenarios.

-To begin, the Beta-Binomial model can help us learn about the probability that it rains tomorrow in Australia using data on binary categorical variable \(Y\), whether or not it rains for each of 1000 sampled days (Figure 1.7 (a)).9 The Gamma-Poisson model can help us explore the rate of bald eagle sightings in Ontario, Canada using data on variable \(Y\), the counts or numbers of eagles seen in each of 37 one-week observation periods (Figure 1.7 (b)).10 Finally, the Normal-Normal model can provide insight into the average 3pm temperature in Australia (in degrees Celsius) using data on the bell-shaped variable \(Y\), 3pm temperatures on a sample of study days (Figure 1.7 (c)).11
+To begin, the Beta-Binomial model can help us determine the probability that it rains tomorrow in Australia using data on binary categorical variable \(Y\), whether or not it rains for each of 1000 sampled days (Figure 1.7 (a)).
+The Gamma-Poisson model can help us explore the rate of bald eagle sightings in Ontario, Canada using data on variable \(Y\), the counts of eagles seen in each of 37 one-week observation periods (Figure 1.7 (b)).
+Finally, the Normal-Normal model can provide insight into the average 3 p.m. temperature in Australia using data on the bell-shaped variable \(Y\), temperatures on a sample of study days (Figure 1.7 (c)).9

 1.3.2 Unit 2: Posterior simulation & analysis

-When our Bayesian posterior models of \(Y\) become too complicated to mathematically specify, how can we approximate these models?
-And once we’ve either specified or approximated a posterior model, how can we make meaning of and draw formal conclusions from this model?
+When our Bayesian models of \(Y\) become too complicated to mathematically specify, how can we approximate them?
+And once we’ve either specified or approximated a model, how can we make meaning of and draw formal conclusions from it?

-For each of the fundamental Bayesian models presented in Unit 1, we can use Bayes’ Rule to mathematically specify the corresponding posterior model.
+We can use Bayes’ Rule to mathematically specify each fundamental Bayesian model presented in Unit 1.
 Yet as we generalize these Bayesian modeling tools to broader settings, things get real complicated real fast.
 The result?
-We might not actually be able to specify our posterior model.
+We might not be able to actually specify the model.
 Never fear – data analysts are not known to throw up their hands in the face of the unknown.
 When we can’t know something, we approximate it.
-In Unit 2 you will learn to use Markov chain Monte Carlo simulation techniques to approximate otherwise out of reach posterior models.
+In Unit 2 you will learn to use Markov chain Monte Carlo simulation techniques to approximate otherwise out-of-reach Bayesian models.

 1.3.3 Unit 3: Bayesian regression & classification